-Coronavirus caseload in Washington region hits record for 16th day
+Smithsonian museums, zoo to close as coronavirus caseload in D.C. region hits record for 16th day

+The closure is the latest in new restrictions added across the Washington region as caseloads have jumped.
+D.C.
+Mayor Muriel E. Bowser said Wednesday that she would impose new restrictions “soon” to combat the rise in cases.

+Virginia and Maryland — as well as several of Maryland’s most populous jurisdictions — also have reimposed pandemic-related restrictions in recent days.

-Maryland reported a record 2,910 new cases Thursday, shattering the previous high set five days previously.
+Maryland reported a record 2,910 new cases Thursday, shattering the previous high set five days before.
 It lifted the seven-day average number of cases in the state to 2,119 — the 16th consecutive daily record — which is triple the average of the final days of October.
 Maryland also reported 21 additional deaths.

 Virginia reported 1,954 new cases Thursday, sending its seven-day average to a record 1,823 daily infections.
 The state also recorded 36 new fatalities.